-The football net found its way into the beautiful game primarily for conflict resolution.
-In most geared-up stages of play, a net is attached at the lower back of the goal frame to catch the ball and register that a goal has been scored.
+While talking about the history of the goalpost, the football net found its way into the beautiful game primarily for conflict resolution.
+In most geared-up stages of play, a net is attached or the goalpost t the lower back of the goal frame to catch the ball and register that a goal has been scored.
 However, the Laws of the Game no longer mandate the use of a net and definitely require that any net used not intervene with the goalkeeper.

 The first codified Association Football policies stated that the distance between the posts ought to be eight yards.
 It has remained the same since, a time-honoured rule upheld by FIFA, among other governing bodies of the game, after joining the IFAB in 1913.

 The 1848 Cambridge Rules, in particular, stated that a goal had to be awarded when the ball passed between the upright posts and a string.
 No signs had been made to mark the width or the pinnacle of the goalposts.